eddie-knight/eddie-knight.github.io/content/post/book_infiltration.md

 jumpURL = ""
 +++

-Infiltration is an upcoming _hard science fiction_ novel.
+Infiltration is an upcoming _technothriller_ novel.

 The adventure follows Ishmael, the CTO of the world's largest robotics and AI company, as they begin a massive contract trial with the United Nations.
 After a series of cyber attacks, things spill over into the physical world, and Ishmael is forced to go on the run.
 With the help of a mysterious self-interested hacker, Ishmael must survive and prevent minor vulnerabilities in the organization from escalating into globally catastrophic events.